ProvableHQ/leo/grammar/abnf-grammar.md

 block = "{" *statement "}"
 ```

-An expression (that returns the empty tuple)
+An expression (that must return the empty tuple, as semantically required)
 can be turned into a statement by appending a semicolon.

 <a name="expression-statement"></a>